 Stall behavior is considered the most critical control aspect of the unconventionally shaped blended wing/body, and Boeing and NASA are preparing to test the X-48B BWB research aircraft with revised flight control software that will enable more gradual approaches to the stall.
 The 21-ft.-span unmanned demonstrator completed its 40th test sortie at NASA’s Dryden Flight Research Center, Edwards AFB, Calif., on Jan.
 21. Tests have included initial stalls with fixed leading-edge slats in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "X-48B BWB Takes a Cautious Approach to the Stall".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "X-48B BWB Takes a Cautious Approach to the Stall".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.